aws-samples/amazon-sagemaker-build-train-deploy/03_workflow/README.md

 	<img src="../images/module_03/list_endpoints.png" alt="List of endpoints" width="800px" />

 ## Proceed to Module 4
 You have completed Module 3: Create a complete deployment pipeline.
-Please proceed to [Module 4: Build a HTTP API using Amazon API Gateway and AWS Lambda](../04_api_gateway_and_lambda/README.md).
+Please proceed to [Module 4: Build an HTTP API using Amazon API Gateway and AWS Lambda](../04_api_gateway_and_lambda/README.md).